tomren1/dither-with-css/README.md

 # dithering-with-css
-SVG filter for creating a dithering effect in CSS.
+Experiment using SVG filter for creating a dithering effect in CSS.

+## Issues
+* **Bilinear(?) filtering, causes the dithering not to work on different resolutions, or when zoomed in.**
+* Transparent areas are processed wrongly.

 ## SVG Filter